-The Celts are the tribes of people who occupied most of Europe prior to the Roman Empire over 2,000 years ago.
-When the Romans invaded England in 43 AD the British Celts were pushed to the far corners of Britain, including Cornwall.
+The Celts are the tribes of people who occupied most of Europe before the Roman Empire over 2,000 years ago.
+When the Romans invaded England in 43 AD, the British Celts were pushed to the far corners of Britain, including Cornwall.
 The Romans, who occupied England from 43 AD until their withdrawal in 410 AD, called it Britannia (Latin word for Britain).

 Today, the only six surviving Celtic nations are:

-- Five in the UK; Scotland, Ireland, Isle of Man, Wales and Cornwall, and
+- Scotland, Ireland, Isle of Man, Wales and Cornwall in the UK, and

 - Brittany in France.

 The 5 Celtic Nations in the UK